NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 }
 ```

-## Combine to the Rescue
+## Combine to the rescue

-We've now created a place to store our state, but we don't yet have a way of getting to those values by observing notifications.
+We've now created a place to store our keyboard-related state, but we don't yet have a way of observing changes and updating those values based on `Notification`s.

 For this, we'll turn to the new Combine framework.
 SwiftUI `View`'s have an `onReceive` method that takes a Combine `Publisher`.
 Fortunately for us, `NotificationCenter` can now expose `Publisher`s for specific notifications!
+We want to subscribe to `keyboardWillChangeFrameNotification` notifications and when a notification is raised, invoke a method to update our keyboard-related state.

 ```swift
 struct KeyboardObservingView: View {